Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and self-sustained oscillations of a torsional SQUID

-Comparing the two oscillating contributions in $\left( \ref {EQ_superconducting_electromotive_effect}\right) $ leads to the ratio $ B/\omega _{0}\approx m_{e}/2e\approx 3$ng/C which is very small, thus explaining why such a relativistic contribution has not been found in previous experiments \cite{Etaki2008,Poot2010}.
-Nevertheless, being a velocity term, the Compton contribution has to be compared with the $Q$ -factor of the oscillator, which may eventually be large enough to make interesting relativistic effects observable at the nanoscale.
-Also, it is interesting to mention that the $k$ term in $\left( \ref {EQ_superconducting_electromotive_effect}\right) $ survives in the absence of magnetic field.
-Thus, the observation of this electromotive effect in the absence of external magnetic field will be a clear demonstration that a displacement of charges generates a complete electromagnetic field at the quantum level.
+Comparing the two mechanical contributions in \eqref{EQ_superconducting_electromotive_effect} leads to the ratio $B/\omega_{0}\approx m_{e}/2e\approx3\text{ng/C}$ which seems extremely small.
+Nevertheless, being a velocity term, the Compton contribution has to be compared with the $Q$-factor of the oscillator, which may eventually be large enough to make interesting relativistic effects observable at the nanoscale.
+Also, it is interesting to mention that the $k$ term in \eqref{EQ_superconducting_electromotive_effect} survives in the absence of magnetic field.
+Thus, the observation of this electromotive effect in the absence of external magnetic field should be a clear demonstration that a non-trivial displacement of charges generates a complete electromagnetic field at the quantum level.